 Tracking teams' productivity has always been a challenge.
 The Trello tool helps organize work and complete tasks efficiently.
 However, understanding how to interpret the completed cards is crucial for assessing your team's efficiency.
 In this article, I will delve into the concept behind Trello Stats, discussing the challenges I faced as a front-end developer and sharing the lessons I learned along the way.

-At my few months in as a front-end web developer trainee at DO OK, one of the colleagues from our workroom, shared an exciting idea for a web application - Trello Stats.
-After talking with our team leader, we decided that we will create it together.
+A few months into my role as a front-end web developer trainee at DO OK, one of my colleagues in our workspace shared an exciting idea for a web application - Trello Stats.
+After discussing it with our team leader, we decided to collaborate on bringing this idea to life.

 Since we wanted to have some configuration and filtering through date spans, the first question was, how will the tasks be read and tracked by the system?